envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 # Authentication and Authorization
-A recurring aspect of web applications is the concept of users that have certain rights.
+A recurring aspect of web applications is the concept of users that have certain permissions.
 There are two requirements that arise from this goal: authentication and authorization.
-Authentication makes sure that users are who they claim they are, while authorization is the process that determines whether the users actually have the rights to do what they intend to do.
+Authentication makes sure that users are who they claim they are, while authorization is the process that determines whether the users actually have the permission to do what they intend to do.
 This chapter will explain how these requirements can be met with HttpMate.

 ## The application